Dj-Viking/typescript-reddit-clone/README.md

   ```sh
   sudo -u postgres psql template1
   ```
-  - once signed in use this command to set a password for the user to access the db ```ALTER USER postgres PASSWORD '<new password>';``` and use that password for the DB_PASSWORD
+  - once signed in use this command to set a password for the postgres user to access the db ```ALTER USER postgres PASSWORD '<new password>';``` and use that password for the DB_PASSWORD
   - must create a database name to input for the next step which requires logging into the postgresql shell and manually creating the database ```CREATE DATABASE <name>;``` semicolon is important for the database query!!
   - and then set a new password for the postgres user
 5. must set ENV variables for